wilfredinni/pysheetComments/unpublished/poetry_vscode/projects_poetry_vscode.md

 #### [tool.poetry]

 All the details (if something is missing, you can fill it).
-Adding a [license](https://poetry.eustace.io/docs/pyproject/#license) and a [Readme](https://poetry.eustace.io/docs/pyproject/#readme) might be a good thing:
+Adding a [license](https://poetry.eustace.io/docs/pyproject/#license) and a [Readme](https://poetry.eustace.io/docs/pyproject/#readme) might be a good idea:

 ```
 [tool.poetry]